muthoff/ComplexFold/README.md

 ### Complex Mode
 ComplexFold auto detects heteromers and changes a few things for better prediction.
 This includes:
-1. Usage of 'ptm' models (Equivalent to flag `-c`.)
+1. Usage of 'ptm' models (Equivalent to flag `-c`)
 2. Reducing the number of potential templates (10 per heteromer) and increaseing the number of actual templates used (4 per heteromer).
 At the moment, I cannot control which templates are finally used.
-These changes increase the likelyhood of using a template specific for each heteromer though.
+These changes increase the likelihood of using a template specific for each heteromer though.

-### MSA library
+### MSA library and custom MSAs
 By default ComplexFold uses the same databases and tools like AlphaFold2.0.
-Three MSAs are computed for each heteromer individually and saved under the name of the tool and heteromer in the 'msa' subdir of the output.
+Three MSAs are computed for each heteromer individually and saved under the name of the tool and the complex component description in the `msa/` subdir of the output.
 This includes also the search for templates.
+In addition, custom MSAs can be provided in either `sto`or `a3m` format.
+The file names must be `custom_{component description}.{sto/a3m}`.

-You can copy these files into the 'msa_library'.
-ComplexFold search this path for appropriate files before computing new MSAs.
-This way you do not have to re-compute MSAs for new predictions, like in complex ther one component in known.
+You can copy all these files into the `msa_library`.
+ComplexFold searches this path for appropriate files before computing new MSAs.
+This way you do not have to re-compute MSAs for new predictions, like in varying complexes where one component is always the same.

 Please delete any files in the msa_library after updating the databases!

 ### Re-run-in-place
-You can re-run complexfold in the same ouput dir `-o` with differing parameters.
-All files there will be moved into a new subfolder called `result_n`, where n is the n-th run.
+You can re-run ComplexFold in the same ouput dir (`-o`) with differing parameters.
+All files there will be moved into a new subfolder called `result_n`, where `n` is the `n`-th run.
-Moreover, the `msa/` subfolder is searched for any matching MSA/Template file.
+Moreover, the `msa/` subfolder is searched for any matching MSA/template files.
 Appropriate files are read and missing ones are computed.

 ### Recycling
 AlphaFold uses its output and recycles the information into a new iteration of folding.
-By default 3 recycles are performed, however, this can be increased by the user by providing the flag `-r <num_recycle>`, where <num_recycle> is an integer.
-Usually <num_recycle> smaller than 30 is sufficient.
-This can be combined with the flag `-l <recycling_tolerance>`, where
+By default 3 recycles are performed, however, this can be increased by the user by providing the flag `-r <num_recycle>`, where `<num_recycle>` is an integer.
+Usually `<num_recycle>` smaller than 30 is sufficient.

-<recycling_tolerance> is a decimal number and declares when to stop recycling.
-This number
-is based on a predicted Ca-RMS and thus and the smaller, the better the prediction.
-However, this is not strictly true and pLDDT as well as pTM usually remain high in very difficult or inheretenlty disorder proteins nonetheless.
+This can be combined with the flag `-l <recycling_tolerance>`, where `<recycling_tolerance>` is a decimal number and declares when to stop recycling.
+This number is based on a predicted Ca-RMS and thus the smaller, the better the prediction.
+However, this is not strictly true and pLDDT as well as pTM usually remain high in very difficult or inheritently disordered proteins.
 This happen even if the observed value drops below the set threshold.

-The smaller <recycling_tolerance> the more likely recycling happens exactly <num_recycle>
-times. <recycling_tolerance> is by default 0, usefull values are usually 0.25-0.33.
+The smaller `<recycling_tolerance>` the more likely recycling happens exactly `<num_recycle>` times. `<recycling_tolerance>` is by default 0, usefull values are usually 0.25-0.33.

 ### Random seeds and sampling prediction multiple times
 AlphaFold utilises a random seed to initialize features for predictions and the predictins